Final report for ONE20-363

 The economic impact is not well quantified, but in Italy the presence of the JD in dairy sheep and goat farms decreased profit efficiency by up to 20% due to impacts on feed efficiency, veterinary care and labor (Sardaro, et. al., 2016).
 This is supported by studies showing that vaccination for JD results in a significant increase in body condition scores (Huttner, et. al., 2012) and consequently, profitability (Gautam, et. al., 2017).
 There is no vaccine for sheep and goats approved approved in the USA.
 Some studies find that JD can decrease fertility (Kostoulas et al., 2006c) which can also decrease profitability.
 Clinical JD was found to be associated with production losses associated with lower live weight, fleece weight and fewer lambs born, with a 46% reduction in productivity (Morris, et. al., 2006).
 In New Zealand, animal deaths confirmed to be JD were 0.6 years younger than animals dying from other causes (Gautam, et. al., 2017).

 Johne’s disease is spread through fecal-oral transmission from infected adults to susceptible neonates (Whittington and Sergeant, 2001).
 Modern bovine dairy operations adjust management to protect the newborn calf from JD by quickly removing the calf to a manure free location (Windsor, 2015).
 However, many sheep and goat farms do not remove newborns from adults.
-They also utilize pasture, where the organism can be spread via ingest of contaminated forage (Sweeney, et. al., 2012).
+They also utilize pasture, where the organism can be spread via ingestion of contaminated forage (Sweeney, et. al., 2012).
 Testing for JD is less commonly done where the economic production value of the animal is too low to justify the cost.
-Our goal is to do surveillance testing in Northern New York as a representative region which can be compared to surveillance in Ontario, Canada.
-Through partnership with NYSDAM, farmers will be able to participate in testing to help determine risk of JD in their herd, develop management strategies to reduce future risk and control the infection if present.
+Our goal was to do surveillance testing in Northern New York as a representative region which can be compared to surveillance in Ontario, Canada.
+Through partnership with (New York Department of Agriculture and Markets) NYSDAM, farmers were able to participate in testing to help determine risk of JD in their herd, develop management strategies to reduce future risk and control the infection if present.

 - - Technical Advisor